learn-academy-2019-bravo/assessments-react-45acpUSA/react.md

  //Your Answer
+Dumb, or "pure", components are those whose sole function is to render.
+This means that they do not have any other methods other than render and do not hold their own state or pass down props to any possible children components.

+Smart, or "impure", components are essentially the opposite of dumb components.
+Their sole function is to house the logic to allow interaction and functionality of different things on the DOM.
+This means that they either hold state and pass down props, have other methods other than just render (but will have render as well), or a combination of both.
+Smart components don't normally control the overall layout of the DOM, but more often a small piece that has functionality.

  //Googled Answer
+Google confirms my explanation of smart and dumb components.

 #### 3. When we use "yarn add ..." in the terminal - what is yarn doing?
 And what file will always be automatically updated after we add a package with yarn?